SitronNO/HT-calibration-plan/README.md

 # Home theater calibration

-This is a work-in-progress document regarding my upcomming journey to get the most out of my so-called "Home theater".
+This is a work-in-progress document regarding my upcoming journey to get the most out of my so-called "Home theater".

 ## Goal

-My home theater is a small room, with an (open) double door into our main livingroom.
-While I am not able to make it a 100% dedicated home theater room, I want to make the most out of it, while also makeing it a integrated part of our primary livingspace.
+My home theater is a small room, with an (open) double door into our main living room.
+While I am not able to make it a 100% dedicated home theater room, I want to make the most out of it, while also making it a integrated part of our primary living space.
 This means I am limited regarding the placement of speakers, couch and subs, in addition to installing sound treatments.

 Another goal is to make a good balance of time/effort and result.
-In other words, I want my room to sound really good, but I do not want to spend endless hours chacing the near impossible.
+In other words, I want my room to sound really good, but I do not want to spend endless hours chasing the near impossible.

 ## Prerequisite

 1. Make this document :-)
-2. Read *nathan_h* execllent [reply](https://www.avsforum.com/posts/63725174/) to
+2. Read *nathan_h* excellent [reply](https://www.avsforum.com/posts/63725174/) to
-   my post about bass managment
+   my post about bass management
 3. For each step in this document, write a detailed plan on what to do, measurements to preform, and goal of the step.